 Lately, airlines have taken their fare wars even farther south, with intense price battles between all three major U.S. airlines.
 American, Delta, and United all took aim at opposing hubs by chopping fares to Bogotá, Colombia (BOG), leading to some of the cheapest fares to the Colombian capital we've ever seen.

-The competition has even spread to business class cabins – a rarity, as airlines almost never discount tickets at the front of the plane.
+The competition has occasionally even spread to business class cabins – a rarity, as airlines almost never discount tickets at the front of the plane.
 This $1,100 roundtrip flight from Atlanta (ATL) to Rio de Janeiro (GIG) is almost too good to be true, but it happened after a few days of price battling, which led United to throw down the gauntlet with cheap fares from Delta hubs.

 These flights were in United's fanciest new Polaris business class seats, to boot – tickets that typically cost $3,500 or more!